MohamedSebaie/chatbot_app/README.md

-# Document ChatBot

-## Overview
-An advanced document chatbot system that allows users to upload PDF documents and interact with them using state-of-the-art language models.
-The system supports both OpenAI GPT and Llama 3 models, featuring real-time streaming responses and conversation memory.

-## Features
-- 📄 PDF document processing and analysis
-- 💬 Real-time chat with streaming responses
-- 🔄 Multiple model support (OpenAI GPT and Llama 3)
-- 🧠 Conversation memory and context awareness
-- 📱 Responsive web interface
-- 🔒 Local deployment option
-- 🐳 Docker support
 # Document ChatBot with vLLM

 A powerful document chatbot that combines vLLM, FastAPI, and Streamlit to provide intelligent responses based on uploaded documents.
+The system supports both OpenAI GPT and Llama 3 models, featuring real-time streaming responses and conversation memory.

 ## Features
 - 📑 Document Processing: Upload and process PDF documents